DNScale Infrastructure and EU Operations

 Compliance and Certifications

-DNScale's compliance posture is built around three anchors:
+DNScale's compliance posture is built around current obligations and the certification roadmap:

 GDPR

-DNScale processes DNS query metadata as a data processor for customers; the legal frameworks, DPA terms, and processing-purpose disclosures are on the Privacy Policy.
+DNScale processes DNS query metadata as a data processor for customers; the legal frameworks, DPA terms, subprocessor register, and processing-purpose disclosures are published for procurement review.
 Notable choices:

 - Authoritative DNS query handling on the EU network is served from EU/EEA PoPs in normal operation